Apply for Financial Aid

 The Prologis Fellow Program will fund a student interested in pursuing an MSRED degree at MIT, with a specific interest in Industrial Real Estate and Logistics Industries.
 This fellowship will fund an exceptional candidate with priority given to those with limited financial resources.

-The MSRED program offers a limited number of fellowships.
-These awards are given at the discretion of the funder and may not be offered every year.
-Fellowships are financial awards given in smaller amounts than Fellow Programs.
-Unlike Fellow Programs, there is no stipend or work requirement.
-Fellowships are strictly tuition awards and range from $5,000-$25,000.
-Information about CRE fellowships is made available to enrolled students as it is received by our program throughout the year.
+The MSRED program offers a limited number of tuition awards.
+These awards are applied directly to tuition and have no research or work obligation attached and can range from $10,000-$25,000.
+Information about CRE funding is made available to enrolled students as it is received by our program throughout the year.

 How to Apply

-To apply, select the “Fellowship” Check Box in Slate and you will be automatically considered for the awards below*:
+To apply, select the “Financial Aid” Check Box in Slate and you will be automatically considered for the awards below*:

-The SA+P Dean provides funding for an applicant from an under-represented minority applicant.
+The SA+P Dean provides funding for an applicant demonstrating financial need.

 The Blake Eagle Fellowship is provided to an MSRED student or students who have a demonstrated need for tuition assistance.
 The fund was established in honor of the contributions former Chairman Blake Eagle made to both the Center and the industry.